 LeBarge Tropical Cruises

 With dolphin/manatee cruises, sightseeing & nature cruises and the Tropical Sunset Cruise, LeBarge Tropical Cruises has something for everyone.
-The girls and I decided to take a sunset cruise and as soon as they spotted the palm trees and mermaids on the top deck, they couldn’t wait to get on board.
+The girls and I booked a sunset cruise and when they spotted the palm trees and mermaids on the top deck, they thought it was the coolest thing ever.

 I had just grabbed a cocktail for myself and snacks for the girls when the musician started playing some of my favorite Jimmy Buffet songs.
 It doesn’t get much better than that.
-The two hour cruise took us along the coast where we gawked at the amazing houses (and I also made a mental note to buy a few lottery tickets), spotted some dolphins and of course, enjoyed a spectacular sunset!
+The two hour cruise took us along the coast where we gawked at the spectacular mansions (I made a mental note to buy some lottery tickets), spotted dolphins and of course, enjoyed a spectacular sunset!

-For the record, these sunsets are completely unedited and unfiltered…they really were this beautiful!
+For the record, this sunset is completely unedited and unfiltered…it really was this gorgeous!